axsh/vdc_training/workshop_03_load_balancer/02_lb_node.md

 Now when you make a http request to the load balancer's IP address, you will see that requests are being redirected to Instance A and Instance B in turn.

+**Remark:** This command has to be run from the **Manual1** machine.
+If you run it from Wakame1, it will be blocked even when security groups are enabled.
+Security groups only work for machines other than the host.
+When you need to do maintenance from the host, you can enter instances using the `sudo vzlist` and `sudo vzctl enter i-4qm2geq9` commands.

 ```
 curl 192.168.4.51
 #Output: i-4qm2geq9